 The top 6 meta-skills to look for in candidates

-Hiring candidates with meta-skills means creating a workforce that is stable, adaptable, and not afraid to act quickly.
+Hiring candidates with meta-skills means creating a stable, adaptable, and quick-acting workforce.
 Is that the kind of workforce you’re looking to build in 2024?
 We thought so, so let’s explore the six core attributes they’ll bring to the party.

 1. Learning capacity